IAM Role authentication

 When adding or editing a connection of type Amazon S3, Athena, or Redshift:

-- Enter the Role ARN (the target role from Step 2) and External ID.
+- Enter the Role ARN (the target role from Step 2).

-- Path A (IRSA) — leave empty.
-The dataplane uses its IRSA identity automatically.
+- Path A (IRSA): leave empty.
+Qualytics uses its IRSA identity automatically.

-- Path B (static keys) — enter the IAM user's Access Key ID and Secret Access Key from Step B.1.
+- Path B (static keys): enter the IAM user's Access Key ID and Secret Access Key from Step B.1.
+These base keys are used only to call

 - Click Test Connection.